 Let us explore each layer in detail to understand the importance of that layer in QlikView architecture.

-Let us have a look at few advantages of three tier architecture of QlikView:
+Let us have a look at few advantages of the three-tier architecture of QlikView:

-Due to QVD file, loading can become 100 times faster than loading data from databases.
+Due to QVD files, loading can become 100 times faster than loading data from databases.